drupalcommerce/commerce-docs/v2/getting-started/install.rst

    this case).
 -  Downloading additional modules:
    ``composer require "drupal/devel:1.x-dev"``
--  Updating an existing module: ``composer update drupal/address`` –with-dependencies
+-  Updating an existing module: ``composer update drupal/address -–with-dependencies``

 See the `project-base README`_ for more details.